trixi-framework/trixi-framework.github.io/index.md

   Julia package for reading VTK XML files

 ## Publications
+The following publications make use of Trixi.jl or one of the other packages listed above.
+Author names of Trixi's main developers are in *italics*.

 * *Ranocha*, *Schlottke-Lakemper*, *Winters*, *Faulhaber*, *Chan*, *Gassner*, **Adaptive numerical simulations with Trixi.jl: A case study of Julia for scientific computing**, (submitted to JuliaCon 2021 proceedings), 2021.\\